rust-lang/book/src/ch20-01-single-threaded.md

 I/O project in Listing 12-4.

 Next, we use `format!` to add the file’s contents as the body of the success response.
-To ensure a valid HTTP response, we add the `Content-Length` header which is set to the size of our response body, in this case the size of `hello.html`.
+To ensure a valid HTTP response, we add the `Content-Length` and `Content-Type` headers which are set to the size and type of our response body, in this case the size of `hello.html` and type `text/html`.

 Run this code with `cargo run` and load *127.0.0.1:7878* in your browser; you should see your HTML rendered!